 Swedish Game Awards is Sweden's biggest game development competition.
 It is open for anyone within the borders of Sweden, hobbyist or self-employed.
 As long as at least 50% of the team’s participants are not currently or previously employed by a company within the game and/or entertainment industry, you are all welcome to apply!
 Submissions for SGA’21 are open from the 30th of May to 30th of June.

-'The Swedish Game Awards gala is planned to be held in Stockholm the 10th September.
+'The Swedish Game Awards gala is planned to be held in Stockholm in September/October (TBA).
 All SGA’21 nominated games will be on display for the general public to play, followed by a gala dinner during which the winners are announced.

 1. Swedish Game Awards (SGA) reserves the right to decide whether an entry may compete or not.